 29 September 2010

 Dr Kyle Harvey for his project is 'A history of the Australian anti-nuclear movement, 1965-2000'.
-He will make extensive use of the Library’s substantial archives on this subject to produce a thorough examination of the diverse array of anti-nuclear activity which began to emerge in Australia in the mid-1960s, after French tests in the Pacific.
+He will make extensive use of the Library’s substantial archives on this subject to produce a thorough examination of the diverse array of anti-nuclear activity which began to emerge in Australia shortly after the Second World War.

 Dr Angela Dunstan for her project Celebrity circuits: the impact and influence of celebrity visitors to nineteenth century Australia.
 This project looks at the relationship between 19th century Australia and the celebrities who visited its shores.